arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### install

-Command used in Node.js and JavaScript projects to install and manage dependencies specified in a project's `package.json file`.
-It retrieves the necessary packages from the npm registry and installs them locally in the project's `/node_modules` directory.
+Command is used to automatically download and install the required dependencies for your project as specified in the `package.json` file.
+This command ensures that your project has the necessary libraries and packages to function correctly, streamlining the development process and enabling easy collaboration with other developers.

 ```bash
 npm install